The first time I met Prakesh, he approached me on a street in Rishikesh, India.

 Our conversation went something like this.

 As I walked away, Prakesh’s perfect English stuck in my mind as I wondered if his shpeal was true or not.
-The next time we met, he was getting ready to go through it again, but Carrie and I went into a store before he got a chance.
+The next time we met on the streets of Rishikesh, he was getting ready to go through it again, but Carrie and I went into a store before he got a chance.

 By now, Prakesh’s kind, honest and grandfatherly face was stuck in my head and I vowed to give him money if I saw him again.
 A few days later, I had the chance to make good on that promise.